-The General Medical Council (GMC) has proposed a mandatory cooling-off period for cosmetic surgery as part of a series of guidelines aimed at making surgical and non-surgical procedures such as Botox and breast implants, safer.
+The General Medical Council (GMC) has proposed a mandatory cooling-off period for cosmetic surgery as part of a series of guidelines aimed at making surgical and non-surgical procedures such as breast implants, safer.

 Cosmetic Surgery is Real Surgery